 - Choose a template and trace it onto construction paper.
 Cut out.

 - Glue everything but the letter onto a full sheet of paper.

 - Snip a small starter hole in the letter where you want the paper fastener to go.
 Then fasten the letter to the vehicle picture.

 - If you like, label the vehicle with its name to provide opportunity for print awareness.

+I’m glad I got my own kids off on the right foot.
+They’re strong readers now.
 Liam has outgrown his construction obsession, but he’s still insatiably curious about how things work.
 I notice that all three kids still watch carefully when we drive past construction sites.
 I think I like it that way.